Jaseci-Labs/jaseci/docs/docs/examples/littleX/draft.md

 The `update_tweet` walker enables a `Profile` node to update its username attribute.

-To test the update,first we have to filter is there any `tweet` nodes connected with `profile`node.
+To test the `update_tweet`,first we have to filter is there any `tweet` nodes connected with `profile`node.
 Then `update_tweet` walker spawn on the `tweet_node`.
 Finally, the test checks whether the tweet's content has been correctly updated.

 filter is there any tweets : ``tweet1 = [root --> (`?Profile) --> (`?Tweet)][0];``
 spawn update_tweet walker on tweet_node : `tweet1 spawn update_tweet();`